When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • advanced endometriosis.

-What is the cryodestruction method good for?
+What is good about the cryodestruction method?

-• Patients do not experience discomfort during the procedure.
+• patients do not experience discomfort during the procedure.
 Low temperatures affect the nerve endings, freezing them like ice-caine, but are fully restored as the wounds heal;

-• reproductive function remains intact;
+• reproductive function remains unharmed;

-• easily tolerated by patients;
+• easy to tolerate by patients;

-• the procedure is not traumatic, painless;
+• the procedure is non-traumatic and painless;

-• tissues are completely restored;
+• tissues are restored completely;

-• relapses are excluded in the future;
+• further relapses are excluded;

 • there is no need to prepare for this operation;

-• further complications are excluded.
+• complications are excluded in the future.

-Indications for the use of the method
+Indications for use of the method

 Cryodestruction is applicable for women suffering from: